Diplomatic missions

 Republic of Zimbabwe

-The Republic of Bulgaria has no embassy in Harare.
-Bulgarian citizens residing in Zimbabwe on short-term or long-term basis may address on any consular matters the Embassy of Bulgaria in Pretoria, South Africa.
+The Republic of Bulgaria does not have an embassy in Harare.
+Bulgarian citizens residing in Zimbabwe on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Pretoria, Republic of South Africa.
+Information on the restrictive measures related to COVID-19 can be found on the Embassy's website.

 Address: 1071 Church street, 0083 Hatfield, Pretoria, Republic of South Africa